RENCI/sbdh-all-hands/README.md

-This is the development version of the app to test new and/or upcoming ideas.
+This is the staging version of the app to demo upcoming releases.